Javi Marroquin Cheating Rumors: ‘Please Don’t Have Sympathy For Me’

-Javi Marroquin came home from his deployment on the previous episode of Teen Mom 2 and his son, Lincoln, and his step-son Isaac were both thrilled to see him return home.
-His estranged wife Kailyn Lowry gave him a hug upon his return, but it was clear to see that their marriage had completely crumbled while he was gone.
-And as their marital problems are playing out on television, fans are now reaching out to Javi and they are feeling bad for the way Lowry is treating him.
+Javi Marroquin came home from his deployment on the previous episode of Teen Mom 2, and his son, Lincoln, and his step-son Isaac were both thrilled to see him return home.
+His estranged wife, Kailyn Lowry, gave him a hug upon his return, but it was clear to see that their marriage had completely crumbled while he was gone.

+As their marital problems are playing out on television, fans are now reaching out to Javi and they are feeling bad for the way Lowry is treating him.
 On last week’s episode of Teen Mom, Marroquin asked her if he could take the car seats for the children so he could bring them with him, but she shut him down completely.
-And on this week’s episode, many people reached out to him because they felt bad for him over how she treated him.
+And on this week’s episode, many people reached out to him because they felt bad over how she treated him.

 According to a new tweet, Javi Marroquin is now revealing that people should not feel bad for him over how Kailyn is treating him.
-Marroquin reveals that it takes two to make a marriage work and he may have been at fault for some of it.
+Marroquin reveals that it takes two to make a marriage work, and he may have been at fault for some of it.
 Of course, both Javi and Kailyn have been subject to cheating rumors, as Kailyn seems to think that he cheated on her, and he believes that she cheated on him while he was deployed.

 #TeenMom2 star Javi Marroquin asked fans to stop hating on his ex-wife Kail Lowry -See what else he revealed: https://t.co/XXrDc25nIq pic.twitter.com/ToHEK7I5ie